jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 </center>

-The plan is:
-- Step 1: Get Access to one computers:
-	- Through a USB stick equipped with a custom Linux version
-	- Enable backdoor on user's computer
-- Step 2: Etablished Man-In-The-Middle:
-	- Redirect the flow of packet by running 'ARP Spoofer'.
-	- 'ARP Spoofer' will run 'Network Scanner' to get all the IP and Mac Address on the network.
-	- Then store the result, and run 'Mac Address Changer' to change our MAC address hacking devices (USB stick or remote computer) to a physical MAC address of a local computer (in the private network).
 - Step 3: Gather information
 	- Using 'Packet_Sniffer' to read packet and data flow through the hacker interface
 	- Use the information that 'Packet Sniffer' collect to create a suitable plan for spreading the virus to other machine within the network
 - Step 4: Modify Data, spread virus
-	- Using the plan that create on step 3
+	- Using the plan that create on step 3,
-	- Redirect the desitination on the computer on network (e.g. to a fake website) so that hacker can install a backdoor on other local computer.
+	- Using 'DNS Spoofer' to redirect the desitination on the computer on network (e.g. to a fake website) so that hacker can install a backdoor on other local computer.
-	- Slowly spread and contain them-self, avoid detect by the administrator
+	- Slowly spread and contain them-self, avoid detect by the network administrator, or any security system on the network

+- Step 5:
+	- Decide if the attack is sucess or not, make sure the attack don't create any evidence that lead to the hacker(protocal tracing)

 ## Reference:
 - IEEE: [Advance Technology for Humanity](https://www.ieee.org/) [1]